 You can use Microsoft Entra ID to assign group access to enterprise apps deployed in your Microsoft Entra organization.
 If you combine dynamic groups with group assignment to apps, you can automate user app access assignments as your organization grows.
 You'll need a Microsoft Entra ID P1 or Premium P2 license to assign access to enterprise apps.

 Microsoft Entra ID also gives you granular control of the data that flows between the app and the groups to whom you assign access.
 In Enterprise Applications, open an app and select Provisioning to:

 - Set up automatic provisioning for apps that support it

 - Provide credentials to connect to the app's user management API

-- Set up the mappings that control which user attributes flow between Azure AD and the app when user accounts are provisioned or updated
+- Set up the mappings that control which user attributes flow between Microsoft Entra ID and the app when user accounts are provisioned or updated

-- Start and stop the Azure AD provisioning service for an app, clear the provisioning cache, or restart the service
+- Start and stop the Microsoft Entra provisioning service for an app, clear the provisioning cache, or restart the service

-- View the Provisioning activity report that provides a log of all users and groups created, updated, and removed between Azure AD and the app, and the Provisioning error report that provides more detailed error messages
+- View the Provisioning activity report that provides a log of all users and groups created, updated, and removed between Microsoft Entra ID and the app, and the Provisioning error report that provides more detailed error messages

-If you're a beginning Azure AD administrator, get the basics down in Azure Active Directory Fundamentals.
+If you're a beginning Microsoft Entra administrator, get the basics down in Microsoft Entra Fundamentals.